ddev/ddev.com/src/content/blog/golang-debugging.md

   * Change its name to the command you want to work on, like `ddev list`
   * Change the "Program Arguments" to the arguments to `ddev`, like `list`
   * Change the "Working Directory" to a valid DDEV project
-* Set a breakpoint by clicking by a line, for example in `list.go`
+* Set a breakpoint by clicking to the left of a line, for example in `cmd/ddev/cmd/list.go`
 * Click the `Run` or `Debug` button on the top bar.

 ### Debug a Test in the `pkg` directory